 - Integrated HIV Clinics: - The clinic conducts HIV and Syphilis testing for clients referred by Targeted Interventions as well as walk-in clients.
 The process involves Pre-test counseling, where the counselor gathers detailed case history, particularly focusing on understanding the sexual history of the client.
 Currently, four clinics are managed at four distinct locations, namely Mumbai, Guwahati, Nagpur, and Delhi.

-The Humsafar Trust runs three Targeted Interventions (TIs) supported by NACO-MDACS with an aim to reduce HIV/STI prevalence among Men who have Sex with Men (MSM) and TG/ Hijra communities.
-This projects aim at promoting safer sex practices among MSM and TG groups, improve access to government health care facilities and create enabling environment for MSM/TGs on selected sites of Mumbai district.
+- Targeted Interventions: - The Humsafar Trust runs three Targeted Interventions (TIs) supported by NACO-MDACS with an aim to reduce HIV/STI prevalence among Men who have Sex with Men (MSM) and TG/ Hijra communities.
+These projects aim to promote safer sex practices among MSM and TG groups, improve access to government healthcare facilities, and create an enabling environment for MSM/TGs on selected sites of Mumbai district.
 The focus is on reducing the transmission rates and promoting access to health care and reducing stigma against MSM and TG communities.
-A total of 7500 MSM and TG clients have been reached out through these TIs.
-All three TI projects have initiated virtual outreach to tap into the social and sexual networks of clients using mobile based apps and other online platforms.
+A total of 2200 MSM and 1000 TG clients have been reached out to through these TIs.
+All three TI (Targeted Interventions) projects have initiated virtual outreach to tap into the social and sexual networks of clients using mobile-based apps and other online platforms.